 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
 I also thank my colleague for requesting more information on this matter.
-I cannot respond immediately on the speed or interim between the meetings of the group, nonetheless, what I can state is that I will need to receive more background in order to respond properly on the question, so I take that as notice.
+I cannot provide a response immediately on the speed or the interim between meetings of the group, nonetheless, what I can state is that I will need to receive more background in order to respond properly on the question, so I will take question as notice.
 Thank you, Mr. Speaker.